MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/sustainability-fin-reporting.md

 ms.service: dynamics-365-business-central
 ---

-# Analyzing sustainability entries with financial reports
+# <a name="analyzing-sustainability-entries-with-financial-reports"></a>Analyzing sustainability entries with financial reports

 The *Financial Reports* feature gives you insights into the financial data shown on your chart of accounts (COA).
 You can set up financial reports to analyse figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.
 But you can also analyze statistical and sustainability data with the same feature, and even combine all three types of data.

-## Prerequisites for financial reporting
+## <a name="prerequisites-for-financial-reporting"></a>Prerequisites for financial reporting

 Setting up financial reports requires an understanding of the structure of the data you want to analyze.
 There are some key concepts that you likely need to pay attention to before you design your financial reports: